Quantitative Social Science Bachelor's Degree

 Bachelor of ScienceAvailable

-The political science concentration prepares students for analytic roles in industry, government, and academia that increasingly require knowledge of statistical analysis, data collection and cleaning.
+The political science concentration prepares students for roles in industry, government and academia that require knowledge of data collection and statistical analysis.
+Students will learn to pose questions, design research and analyze information about political problems.

 The U.S. Congress